ioccc-src/winner/2024/ferguson1/deobfuscation.md

 much.
 If a variable or other kind of symbol is missing or is not what it says here that was by (in some cases) simply missing it or (in other cases) due to having changed things a fair amount; this submission took a lot of work and time to get everything in.
-One variable, `p`, is for the encrypted version only.

 The following variables are of primary concern (some temporary ones are not documented I think):

 - O: how much you spend on oxen
-- R: amount spent on food
+- R: amount spent on food (and how much you have)
-- E: amount spent on ammo
+- E: amount spent on ammo (and how much you have)
-- G: amount spent on clothing
+- G: amount spent on clothing (and how 'much' you have - a misnomer)
-- O: how much you spend on oxen
+- O: how much you spend on oxen (and how 'many' you have - a misnomer)
-- N: amount spent on miscellaneous supplies
+- N: amount spent on miscellaneous supplies (and how 'many' you have - a misnomer)
-- T: how much money you have
+- T: how much money you have (in US dollars)
 - e: ate an ox
 - b: hp (hit points, starts out at 666, allows for survival in conditions you can't in the original) or stamina (kind of a combination - if you get injured and you see the doctor and can afford it you will not keep losing hp but you won't gain any either).
+Alt code allows you to specify how many hp (default 666), if you specify also max number of turns (NB: only prog.alt.c, not prog.alt2.c).
 - A: turn number for setting date (the first week, Monday 29 March 1847 is at 16 so to print the second week day date month and year (though it does it March 29 like the American way) you would do `V(A+16)`) (note that the date is not set